methylDragon/coding-notes/CMake/01 CMake - Basics and Scripting.md

 endif()
 ```

 Cool!
-You can control program flow depending on whether stuff evaluates `TRUE` or `FALSE`
+You can control program flow depending on whether stuff evaluates `TRUE` or `FALSE`.

 #### **Boolean Constants**